A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Introduction

 where $\lambda,\mu>0$; see Sections~\ref{sp-sec-intro-hilbert} and~\ref{sp-sec-spec} for more background.
 In particular, if the cone is \NEWINDEX{normal}{normal!cone}, it is easily verified that if $x$ is such that

 for some positive constants $a$ and $b$, then

+Furthermore, a simple argument shows that the first inequality in~\eqref{e-2bound} holds even if the cone is not normal.
+See Lemma~2.2 in~\cite{LN13}.

 A fortiori, the same conclusion persists if we require $u$ or $v$ to be eigenvectors, i.e., to satisfy the equality in~\eqref{sp-e-dualeigen}.
 It is natural to ask whether the bounds obtained in this way are tight.
-The main result of this paper shows that the answer is positive, under rather general circumstances. \begin{theorem}[Generalized Collatz-Wielandt Theorem] Let $C$ be a normal cone of non-empty interior in a Banach space, and let $f$ be a positively homogeneous self-map of $C$ that preserves the order associated to $C$.
+The main result of this paper shows that the answer is positive, under rather general circumstances. \begin{theorem}[Generalized Collatz-Wielandt Theorem] Let $C$ be a normal cone with non-empty interior in a Banach space, and let $f$ be a positively homogeneous self-map of $C$ that preserves the partial order induced by $C$.
 Suppose that $f$ is uniformly continuous on every bounded subset of $C$.
-Then, the equalities
+Then, we have